Attending a Seminar? Be Sure to Setup Your Lab System In Advance!

 For doing the labs during your seminar, we assume your Test System will be a virtual machine running under VMware on your Development System.
 Other setups are possible, but — as we said before — our instructional team will not be able to help with anything other than the setup that we describe here.

-Your Development System must be running 64-bit Windows 7 SP1 or later.
-A recent version of Windows 10 (at least version 2004, that is 20H1, or later) or Windows 11 is recommended.
+Your Development System must be running 64-bit Windows 10 version 2004 (that is 20H1) or later.
+Windows 11 is recommended.
 Please have your Development System updated with the latest Windows Updates and ensure your Internet access works (if you’re coming to an in-person seminar, either WiFi or hard-wired is fine).
 Also, if you’re taking the WDF I seminar, you’ll need at least one available USB 2.0 capable port (with a “USB type A” connector or adapter) to use with the OSR USB FX2 board, if you choose to do the USB exercise.
 We strongly recommend a system with at least 8GB of memory and 60GB of free disk space.
 Because you’ll be running a virtual machine on your Development System, “more memory is always better.”

-While almost everyone’s lab system configurations work without any problem, we’ve occasionally seen people bring laptops to our seminars that are configured by Corporate IT departments with “security” software (network proxies, remote management agents, document management and tracking, access control, and the like) that have a variety of problems during the seminar.
+While almost everyone’s lab system configurations work without any problem, we’ve occasionally seen people use test machines that have been configured by Corporate IT departments with “security” software (network proxies, remote management agents, document management and tracking, access control, and the like).
 Some network proxies, for example, can make it impossible for the debugger (WinDbg) to download symbols that you’ll need from the Microsoft symbol server.
 Bottom line: If you have a choice, keep it simple.
 A system that’s not domain joined and is not “managed” by your employer’s IT department is usually best.
-A lot of students use “test” laptops, with clean installs of Windows and the tools described below to class.
-This almost always tends to work well and, if you have a choice, is what we most strongly recommend.
+A lot of students use “test” laptops, with clean installs of Windows and the tools described to do the labs.
+This almost always works well and, if you have a choice, is what we most strongly recommend.
 An, older, slower, system, that’s been installed and configured specifically for class without corporate management and security software, is almost always preferable to a newer, more powerful, system that’s domain joined and centrally managed.

-If you’re doing the lab exercises from home or from your office, you can use whatever system you normally use for development, assuming you can successfully install the software we list and you have successfully tested it (as described later).
+If you’re doing the lab exercises from home or from your office, you should be able to use whatever system you normally use for development, assuming you can successfully install the software we list and you have successfully tested it (as described later).

 Your Development System will need to have the following software installed:

 If you’re installing Visual Studio specifically for this class, we recommend you install Visual Studio Professional.
-If you already have VS 2019 installed on your system and working with the WDK for Windows 11 you can use that.
+If you already have VS 2022 installed on your system and working with the Windows 11 version 22H2 WDK you can use that.
 You don’t need to reinstall VS just for the class.

-To install VS, the SDK, and the WDK please go to the WDK download page, and read and follow the instructions carefully.
+To install Visual Studio, the SDK, and the WDK please go to the WDK download page, and read and follow the instructions carefully.
 Particularly note the Microsoft instructions about installing the Spectre mitigated libraries.
 You will need to manually select the x64/x86 versions of these libraries to install.
-This means that in addition to selecting the “Desktop development with C++” workload, you may need to select “Individual components” and then check the box to install the “MSVC V142 – VS2019 C++ x64/x86 Spectre-mitigated libs (Latest)” as shown on the WDK download page.
+This means that in addition to selecting the “Desktop development with C++” workload, you may need to select “Individual components” and then check the box to install the “MSVC V143 – VS2022 C++ x64/x86 Spectre-mitigated libs (Latest)” as shown on the WDK download page.

 The Microsoft WDK download page looks like this:

-- VMware Workstation Player 15.5 (or later) – This software is available from http://www.vmware.com/products/player.
-If you or your company doesn’t already have a license and you don’t qualify for the “free trial” of this product, you’re responsible for the retail license cost of $149 for this product (which is not included in the cost of your seminar).
-The VMware installation on your Development System will host a Windows 10 x64 virtual machine provided by OSR that will be used as the target system on which to test your drivers during class.
-VMware Workstation Pro 15.5 (or later) may be used in place of the VMware Workstation Player.
+- VMware Workstation Player 17.0 (or later) – This software is available from http://www.vmware.com/products/player.
+If you or your company doesn’t already have a license and you don’t qualify for the “free trial” of this product or the Workstation Pro product, you are responsible for the retail license cost of $149 for this product (which is not included in the cost of your seminar).
+The VMware installation on your Development System will host a Windows 11 x64 virtual machine provided by OSR that will be used as the target system on which to test your drivers during class.
+VMware Workstation Pro 17.0 (or later) may be used in place of the VMware Workstation Player.
 In fact, if you’ll continue to do driver development using VMware after your seminar, OSR recommends you select Workstation Pro due to its increased functionality and flexibility over Player.
 But either version will work equally well during your seminar.

-Please be sure to test your installation of Visual Studio 2019 and the Windows 11WDK, and the VMware product of your choice thoroughly before class begins.
+Please be sure to test your installation of Visual Studio 2022 and the Windows 11WDK version 22H2, and the VMware product of your choice thoroughly before class begins.
 Detailed instructions for testing are provided below.

 If you have ANY questions regarding the required configuration, please contact our seminar team: seminars at osr.com.